drivebuddyai/deeplearningchallenge/Readme.md

 - Some synthetic data can be creating by performing image operations like rotation, scaling, mirroring etc. also correspondingly the co-ordinates.

 # Inference Result:
-- Higher number of epochs and better computing device is required for getting any relevant result.
+- Higher number of epochs and better computing device is required for getting any relevant result on testing data.

 ---